 The administrative process DHEC uses when adopting regulations is described here.

-Below is a summary of recent and planned revisions to the S.C.
+Below is a summary of planned revisions to the S.C.
 Hazardous Waste Management Regulations, R.61-79.

 Modernizing Ignitable Liquids Determinations